RodrigoHolztrattner/Peon/README.md

 - The magic will just happen!

 > The library itself was made to be used in a per-thread basis, that is, only one instance per thread is allowed!
-> Using this approach we get a huge thread control and alot of flexibility.
+> Using this approach, we get a huge thread control and a lot of flexibility.
 > Keep in mind that you still can create different threads from any type by your own.

 # Dependencies